What are medical expenses and repatriation?

 - they shouldn't have been repatriated

-- the situation wasn’t a medical emergency – and treatment wasn’t necessary
+- the insurer said the situation wasn’t a medical emergency – and treatment wasn’t necessary

 What we look at